Blackfin/safaribooks/README.md

 2. Make sure you have Python, Scrapy, jinja2, beautifulsoup are installed.

-   Then run `./craw.sh user password bookid`.
+   Then run `./craw.sh user password bookid book-name`.

    Where the bookid is the id in url such as `https://www.safaribooksonline.com/library/view/real-world-machine-learning/9781617291920/kindle_split_011.html` (9781617291920 in this case) when you read books in safaribooksonline.

-   Full cmd line for run: `./crawl.sh user password 9781617291920`.
+   Full cmd line for run: `./crawl.sh user password 9781617291920 real-world-machine-learning`.

 3. An epub and mobi file will be generated and placed in programm directory.